 12 Dissertation credits.
 Students will work closely with their dissertation advisor to complete a dissertation.
-This can be in the form of a

 Did not exist in old program.

 Qualifying Portfolio.
 At the end of their first year, students will complete a portfolio that includes an original manuscript, the revisions of two course papers, and reports from course instructors.